CVENT

 The 'Get Recommendations' CTA: Altered the pattern so that the FAB text is expanded when the user lands on the page and collapses after a short delay.

 The 'Goals & Interests' Selection: Empowers users by asking them to self-identify their goals.
-This data, combined with inferred behavioural data (used only if we had their consent), fuels the recommendation engine.
+This data, combined with inferred behavioral data (used only if we had their consent), fuels the recommendation engine.

 The 'Recommended List' with 'Why' & 'Conflict': The new recommendation card clearly states why a session is recommended (e.g., 'Based on your goals') and includes a high-visibility 'Conflict' indicator when there was one.